Jihx-0/cinemate-recommendation-engine/README.md

 - **Genre Coverage**: Limited by TMDb dataset availability and movie metadata quality.

 - **Real-time Updates**: Movie data is cached and requires manual refresh to get new releases.

+- **Password Reset Functionality** - Email password reset was intentionally left out in lieu of a local way to reset for demonstration purposes.

 ## 🤝 Contributing